2026-03-01

 - StepSecurity Harden Runner: Monitors outbound network calls during workflow execution.
 If a compromised action tries to exfiltrate secrets to an unknown endpoint, it gets flagged.

-- Dependabot for actions: Automatically creates PRs when pinned action SHAs have newer versions.
-This keeps us up to date without sacrificing security.
+- Dependabot for actions: Automatically creates PRs when pinned action SHAs have newer versions, staying current without sacrificing security.

-- OpenSSF Scorecard: Runs weekly on the shared-actions repo to surface security weaknesses in our own practices.
+- OpenSSF Scorecard: Runs weekly on the shared-actions repo to surface security weaknesses in the platform’s own practices.

 CODEOWNERS and Branch Protection